 Fee structure

+This appendix provides expectations and guidance.
+Individual regional governing boards may elect to deviate from this guidance according to regional circumstances.
+The aim should be to align wherever possible to this guidance.

-WANO has a two-part fee structure; a WANO Membership fee that is paid to the London Office, and a Regional Affiliation fee that is paid to the regions to which the Member is affiliated.
-(Multiple regional affiliations are permitted, however there will be only a single primary region with which a Member may affiliate).
+WANO has a two-part fee structure; a WANO Membership fee that is paid to the London Office, and a Regional Affiliation fee that is paid to the regions to which the member is affiliated.
+(Multiple regional affiliations are permitted, however there will be only a single primary region with which a member may affiliate).

 The WANO Membership fee covers the costs for operating the London Office, which predominantly relate to the Governance and Oversight of the Association and WANO Core Programmes.
-The budget is prepared under the direction of the WANO CEO, and approved by the WANO Governing Board, via the Budget, Nominations and Remuneration Committee.
+The budget is prepared under the direction of the WANO CEO, and approved by the WANO Governing Board, via the Budget and Remuneration Committee.

-The Regional Affiliation fee covers the costs for operating the regional centre, which predominantly relate to the delivery of WANO products and services directly to those Members affiliated to that centre.
-The regional budgets are prepared under the direction of the regional director, consistent with this guidance, and approved by the respective Regional Governing Board.
+The Regional Affiliation fee covers the costs for operating the regional centre, which predominantly relate to the delivery of WANO products and services directly to those members affiliated to that centre.
+The regional budgets are prepared under the direction of the Regional Director, consistent with this guidance, and approved by the respective Regional Governing Board.

 Regional Centres, classified as Category 4 Members, do not pay any WANO Membership fee.

-Owing to the fact that Category 2 Members are directly represented in WANO by their nominated Category 1 member, there is no separate WANO Membership or Regional Affiliation fee charged to the Category 2 Member.
-(In some cases WANO may be requested by a Category 1 Member to issue separate invoices for these fees.)
+Owing to the fact that category 2 members are directly represented in WANO by their nominated category 1 member, there is no separate WANO Membership or Regional Affiliation fee charged to the category 2 member.
+(In some cases WANO may be requested by a category 1 member to issue separate invoices for these fees to their daughter category 2 organisations.)

-Category 3 and Category 5 Members are required to pay a fixed annual WANO Membership fee and a fixed Regional Affiliation fee as shown below:
+Category 3 and category 5 members are required to pay a fixed annual WANO Membership fee and a fixed Regional Affiliation fee as shown below: